NoahFreelove/JEngine/README.md

 ## Quick Start

 Firstly!
-If it isn't already, add the following to your module-info.java file:
+If you haven't already, add the following to your module-info.java file:

 `requires javafx.controls;`

 `requires javafx.fxml;`